Diffusion Fine-Tuning via Reparameterized Policy Gradient of the Soft Q-Function: Introduction

 Beyond the foundation, SQDF introduces three additional innovations.
 (1) Incorporation of a discount factor $\gamma$ to downweight early denoising steps, reflecting their limited influence on final sample quality~\citep{ho2020denoising}.
 (2) Integration of consistency models~\citep{song2023consistency}, refining estimation quality of soft-Q function.
 (3) Off-policy updates with a replay buffer allow us to exploit its benefits for mode-coverage \citep{sendera2025improvedoffpolicytrainingdiffusion}, managing the reward-diversity trade-off by curating the data used for the finetuning of the diffusion model.

 We evaluate SQDF in two settings.
-First, we apply SQDF to optimize Stable Diffusion 1.5~\citep{rombach2022high} using differentiable rewards, specifically LAION aesthetic score~\citep{schuhmann2022laion} and the HPSv2 human preference score~\citep{wu2023human}.
+First, we apply SQDF to optimize Stable Diffusion 1.5~\citep{rombach2022high} and Stable Diffusion XL~\citep{podell2023sdxl} using differentiable rewards, specifically LAION aesthetic score~\citep{schuhmann2022laion} and the HPSv2 human preference score~\citep{wu2023human}.
 Our results demonstrate that SQDF effectively optimizes rewards while mitigating over-optimization.
 Second, we test SQDF in a black-box optimization problem, where optimizing reward and preserving diversity are both crucial under a limited query budget~\citep{bengio2021flow}.
-In this experiment, SQDF achieves high sample efficiency while preserving diversity compared to baselines.
+In this experiment, SQDF achieves high sample efficiency while preserving diversity.